-Application Deadlines
+Application Entry Dates and Deadlines

-Applications for admission to AUD's graduate programs are accepted throughout the year for Fall, Spring and Summer I entering classes.
-To allow enough time for the evaluation of applications and the selection of accepted candidates, we encourage applicants to submit their applications in advance of the following meeting times.
-The Admissions Office must receive all required documentation for each candidate, prior to their full-review by the Graduate Admissions Committee.
+Applications for admission to AUD's graduate programs are accepted throughout the year for Fall, Spring and Summer I entering classes (when applicable).
+To allow enough time for the evaluation of applications and the selection of accepted candidates, we encourage applicants to submit their applications following the below deadlines.
+The Office of Admissions must receive all required documentation for each candidate, prior to their full-review by the Graduate Admissions Committee.
 Copies of the required documents will be accepted for preliminary evaluation; however, originals should be submitted prior to the semester start date.